LunaticNeko/chandrakasem-lectures/readme.md

 | s02e02 | 01204111  | CEDT3209   | 2023-09-04 1230-1630 | Practical Python Programming II  | CRU         |

 Folders and presentation files titles correspond to the codes.

+[1] At the time of giving these lectures, the lecturer has not yet been affiliated with Kasetsart University.

 ## Informed Consent Information under GDPR (EU), PDPA (TH)